Seiya Suzuki Player Props: Cubs vs. Nationals

 Seiya Suzuki At The Plate

-- Looking at the 73 games he has played this season, he's hit a long ball in six of them (8.2%), and in 2.3% of his trips to the dish.
+- He has gone deep in 8.1% of his games this season, and 2.2% of his trips to the plate.

-- Suzuki has picked up an RBI in 30.1% of his games this season, with two or more RBI in 6.8% of his games.
-He has also plated three or more runs in one contest.
+- Suzuki has driven in a run in 22 games this season (29.7%), including five games with more than one RBI (6.8%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.